Single-crossing dominance: A preference lattice: Application to monotone comparative statics

-In other words, when the agent's preference increases in the sense of single-crossing dominance $\SC$, the set of optimal alternatives increases in the sense of the strong set order.
+That is, when the agent's preference increases in the sense of $\SC$, the set of optimal alternatives increases in the sense of the strong set order.

-\begin{remark} There is a variant of the \hyperref[theorem:MS]{MCS theorem} that applies whenever $(\mathcal{X},\gtrsim)$ is a lattice.
-This added generality is not useful for our purposes because in order to apply the \hyperref[theorem:existence]{existence theorem}, we shall require that $\gtrsim$ be crown- and diamond-free, and the only diamond-free lattices are chains (totally ordered sets). \footnote{See \cref{footnote:diamond-free_lattice} (p. \pageref{footnote:diamond-free_lattice}).} It is therefore essentially without loss of generality to assume that $\mathcal{X}$ is a subset of $\R$, ordered by inequality $\geq$. \footnote{It is only `essentially' without loss because there are chains $(\mathcal{X},\gtrsim)$ that cannot be embedded in $(\R,\geq)$ because the cardinality of $\mathcal{X}$ exceeds that of $\R$.} \end{remark}
+\begin{remark} The most general \hyperref[theorem:MS]{MCS theorem} allows the set of actions to be any lattice $(\mathcal{X},\mathord{\primgeq})$.
+This added generality is not useful for our purposes because in order to apply the \hyperref[theorem:existence]{existence theorem}, we shall require that $\primgeq$ be crown- and diamond-free, and any diamond-free lattice is necessarily totally ordered (see \cref{footnote:diamond_lattice}). \end{remark}